FileHold documents have two dimensions of security:

 For more information on user and group security, see:

-- All users that are given access to a cabinet will see all of the drawers inside that cabinet.
+- All users that are given access to a cabinet will see all of the drawers and folder groups inside that cabinet.

 - Access to the library archives follows the same logic as the main library.